linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 10 Municipal Securities.md

 If the convertible bond does not sell for the greater of these two values, arbitrage profits could be realized.
 For example, suppose the conversion value is greater than the straight value, and the convertible bond is selling at its straight value.
 An investor can buy the convertible bond at the straight value and convert it.
 By doing so, the investor realizes a gain equal to the difference between the conversion value and the straight value.
 Suppose, instead, the straight value is greater than the conversion value, and the convertible bond is selling at its conversion value.
 By buying the convertible bond at the conversion value, the investor will realize a higher yield than a comparable straight security.

-To illustrate, assuming that the market price per share of Izzobaf's common stock is currently  $33, then for Izzobaf's convertible issue the conversion value per$ 1,000 of par value is equal to:
+To illustrate, assuming that the market price per share of Izzobaf's common stock is currently  \$33, then for Izzobaf's convertible issue the conversion value per\$ 1,000 of par value is equal to:

 $$
 \text {C o n v e r s i o n v a l u e} = \$ 3 3 \times 2 5.
 3 2 = \$ 8 3 5.
 5 6
 $$

-Therefore, the conversion value per $100 of par value is $83.556.
+Therefore, the conversion value per \$100 of par value is \$83.556.

 Suppose that given the appropriate yield for a straight bond issued by Izzobaf's convertible would result in a straight price of $98.19 per $100 par value.
 Since the minimum value of the Izzobaf convertible bond is the greater of the conversion value and the straight value, the minimum value is 98.19.